beawesome8/TalkPDF/README.md

 2.Create a .env file in the root directory and add your Google API key:

-sh
 GOOGLE_API_KEY=your_api_key

 3.Install the required packages:

-sh
 pip install -r requirements.txt

 ## Usage 🚀

-1.Run the app using the following command:
+1.Run the app using the following command: streamlit run ChatWithPDF.py

-sh
-streamlit run TalkPDF.py

 2.Upload your PDF files using the sidebar menu.